-COCKPIT LIGHTS
+COCKPIT LIGHTS (ALL)

-Activated by the control system, cockpit lights are located at floor level and in boxes to provide light while operating in low light conditions,
+Activated by the digital control system, cockpit lights are located at floor level and in boxes to provide light while operating in low light conditions,

-CABIN / CONSOLE LIGHTS
+CABIN / CONSOLE LIGHTS (ALL)

-Lights located in the cabin or console have integrated power switches.
-They are tied directly into the fuse block.
+Lights located in the cabin or in consoles have an integrated power switch and are tied directly into the fuse block.
+Operate them with the switch located at the base of the light.